Earl Lovelace: Writing

-Summing up his 1996 novel, Salt, Publishers Weekly said: "Using language that's as lush as the foliage of Trinidad and dialogue as vivid as the Caribbean, Lovelace creates a parable that applies to any nation struggling with unresolved racial issues and to any people struggling to free themselves from their past."
+Summing up his 1996 novel, Salt, the review in Publishers Weekly said: "Using language that's as lush as the foliage of Trinidad and dialogue as vivid as the Caribbean, Lovelace creates a parable that applies to any nation struggling with unresolved racial issues and to any people struggling to free themselves from their past."
 Salt won the Commonwealth Writers' Prize (Overall Winner, Best Book) and was shortlisted for the 1998 International Dublin Literary Award.

 In 2011, Lovelace's Is Just a Movie was published by Faber and Faber.
 Hailing it as "something of an event", coming 15 years after his previous novel, Bernardine Evaristo wrote in The Guardian: "Lovelace is unusual among celebrated Caribbean writers in that he has always lived in Trinidad.
 Most writers leave to find support for their literary endeavours elsewhere and this, arguably, shapes the literature, especially after long periods of exile.
 But Lovelace's fiction is deeply embedded in Trinidadian society and is written from the perspective of one whose ties to his homeland have never been broken.
 In his new novel, he turns his attention to the remote fictional village of Cascadu and the lives of ordinary individuals whose relationship to politics, their peers and their own weaknesses provide fascinating material."
 Considered by the Financial Times reviewer to be a novel that "confirms Lovelace as a master storyteller of the West Indies", Is Just a Movie won the 2012 OCM Bocas Prize for Caribbean Literature.

 Lovelace has also written plays (some collected in Jestina's Calypso and Other Plays, 1984), short stories (collected in A Brief Conversion and Other Stories, 1988), essays, and a children's book, as well as journalism.

 Papers

 The Alma Jordan Library at the University of the West Indies, St Augustine, holds the Earl Lovelace manuscripts.
-The papers mainly consists of typed and handwritten notes, drafts and manuscripts of Lovelace's published output — novels, plays and short stories.
+The papers mainly consist of typed and handwritten notes, drafts and manuscripts of Lovelace's published output — novels, plays and short stories.
 Manuscripts of the following novels are included: The Schoolmaster; The Dragon Can't Dance; While Gods are Falling; The Wine of Astonishment; Salt.
 The collection also includes some unpublished work, including poetry.

 Family

 His artist son Che Lovelace illustrated the jacket of the 1997 US edition of his novel Salt.
-Earl Lovelace has collaborated with his filmmaker daughter Asha Lovelace on projects including writing the 2004 feature film Joebell and America, based on his short story of the same title, on which his son Walt Lovelace was the director of photography and editor, and Che was the art director.
+Earl Lovelace has collaborated with his filmmaker daughter Asha Lovelace on projects including writing the 2004 feature film Joebell and America, based on his short story of the same title from A Brief Conversion, on which his son Walt Lovelace was the director of photography and editor, and Che was the art director.
+Lovelace's daughter Maya Cross-Lovelace, whose mother was the late environmentalist Robyn Cross, is also an artist.